X-Fan-Jack/Study_Notes/Coursework/CASA02/Urban Simulation Assignment.md

-_This is the assignment for the UCL CASA module Urban Simulation (CASA0002)_ _Code & data is hosted and availble at [Github](https://github.com/X-Fan-Jack/Study_Notes/tree/master/Coursework/CASA02)_ **Word count: 2968**
+_This is the assignment for the UCL CASA module Urban Simulation (CASA0002)_ _Code & data is hosted and available at [Github](https://github.com/X-Fan-Jack/Study_Notes/tree/master/Coursework/CASA02)_ **Word count: 2968**

 # Part 1: London’s underground resilience: